code-mattclaffey/performance-kit/docs/lazy-loading-images.md

 </picture>
 ```

 When implementing lazy loading for a standalone image it is pretty straight forward.
-All we need to do is add the `lazyload` class name to the image and then provide a fallback image for no javascript.
+All we need to do is add the `lazyload` class name to the image and then provide a fallback image for no JavaScript.
 We do this so SEO is not impacted by making the site faster.

 ```html
 <img data-src="/_assets/images/responsive/blow-dryer--large.jpg" class="lazyload" alt="title" />